Drink Medieval Beer at the Jopenkerk Brewery in Haarlem

 Pup-friendly favorite where it’s always patio season

-Now is the perfect time to hit Cottonwood’s fantastically large patio.
-Repping a full bar & kitchen and a roster of entertainment that runs the gamut from live music and crawfish boils to corn hole and late-night fireside chats with your pup, the indoor/outdoor bar is the epitome of easy livin’.
-Go for the enviable selection of beverages, including Texas and Kentucky brown stuff and 42 beers on tap (two of which are cask-conditioned).
-Stay for more of said enviable selection of beverages because you’re probably going to be here for a while, and it’s almost impossible to have just one.
+Any time is the perfect time to hit Cottonwood’s fantastically large patio.
+Repping a full bar & kitchen and a roster of entertainment that runs the gamut from live music and crawfish boils to corn hole and late-night fireside chats with your pup, the indoor/outdoor bar exudes easy livin’.
+Go for the enviable selection of beverages, including Texas and Kentucky brown stuff and 42 beers on tap (two of which are cask-conditioned), stay for more of said enviable selection of beverages because you’re probably going to be here for a while, and it’s almost impossible to have just one.
 If you get hungry, get a burger stuffed with poblanos and sloppily stacked with bacon, chiles, cheese, and a fried egg.